Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 He served in Operation Iraqi Freedom and was four years starting running back with West Point's Army Black Knights.

-Clint Bruce, also a veteran of the Army -Navy game, is a former Navy SEAL, decorated NFL and Navy midshipman athlete, and a seasoned entrepreneur.
+Clint Bruce, also a veteran of the Army-Navy game, is a former Navy SEAL, decorated NFL, and Navy midshipman athlete, and a seasoned entrepreneur.

-In these two gentlemen, we have athletes who now know how to do their best on the game field as well as on the battlefield.
+And these two gentlemen, we have athletes who now know how to do their best on the game field as well as on the battlefield.

 And they know the difference between the two.